solidfire/solidfire-cli/README.md

 Managing Connections
 ---------------------
-To run a command on a given connection without storing it away, use the mvip, login, and password options at the top level.
+To run a command on a given connection without storing it away, use the mvip, username, and password options at the top level.

-    sfcli --mvip 10.117.60.15 --login username --password password account list
+    sfcli --mvip 10.117.60.15 --username username --password password account list

 To store a given connection, use the connection push command and supply the name option.

-    sfcli connection push --mvip 10.117.60.15 --login username --password password --name "Example"
+    sfcli connection push --mvip 10.117.60.15 --username username --password password --name "Example"

 There are three ways to access a stored connection: by name, by index, or by default.
 To access a connection by name, use -n or --name.
 To access a connection by index, use -c or --connectionIndex.
 To access a connection by default, leave the above two parameters off and the command will default to using the connection at index 0.
 The three possibilities are exemplified below: